iconicwp/fundraisers-for-woocommerce/readme.txt

 WooCommerce Fundraisers was created to integrate seamlessly into WooCommerce.
 Each fundraiser you create is a WooCommerce product, configured in the same way you’d configure a simple or variable product.

-Now you can easily take donations for your next invention, a charity event, or your upcoming wedding; whatever you’re reason, creating a fundraiser couldn’t be more simple.
+Now you can easily take donations for your next invention, a charity event, or your upcoming wedding; whatever your reason, creating a fundraiser couldn’t be more simple.

 WooCommerce Fundraisers makes it easy to set your target goals.
 Choose between an amount you need to raise, a deadline date, both, or a campaign that never ends.